xamarin/flex/bindings/csharp/README.md

 $ make
 ```

-After this command you can generate the NuGet file by running the `create_nuget.sh` script in the root directory/
+After this command you can generate the NuGet file by running the `create_nuget.sh` script in the root directory:

 ```
 $ cd ../..